bergerch/opti-aware/README.md

 ./runscripts/smartrun.sh bftsmart.tom.util.RSAKeyPairGenerator <id> <key size>
 ```

 Keys are stored in the `config/keys` folder.
 The command above creates key pairs both for clients and replicas.

-Alternatively, you can set the `system.communication.defaultkeys` to `true` in the `config/system.config` file to force all processes to use the same public/private keys pair and secret key.
+**Important tip #3:** Alternatively, you can set the `system.communication.defaultkeys` to `true` in the `config/system.config` file to force all processes to use the same public/private keys pair and secret key.
 This is useful when deploying experiments and benchmarks, because it enables the programmer to avoid generating keys for all principals involved in the system.
 However, this must not be used in real deployments.

 ## Step 6: Deployment in a WAN